trandat27jk/DATGPT1-Rententive-NetWork/README.md

 Usage
 Training on Fineweb Dataset
 Prepare the Dataset
-Download and preprocess the Tiny Shakespeare dataset:
+Download and preprocess the Fineweb dataset:

 bash
 Sao chép mã